AetherCollective/AltLauncher/README.md

 -   Replace `"ProfileName"` with the desired profile folder name.
 -   When running from a script or batch file, ensure the profile name matches one present in the `Profiles` directory.
 -   If you do not define a profile, it will check the `%AltLauncher_Path%\Selected_Profile.txt` file and use it's value.
 If this file is missing or is invalid, you will receive an error.

-### 5. Utility Program - AltSetter
-AltSetter is a utility program to select a profile that can be used instead of the command line option.
-You should place it inside the directory you set for `%AltLauncher_Path%`.
-Using this program sets the `%AltLauncher_Path%\Selected_Profile.txt` file.

-## Usage Workflow
-1.  **Launch AltLauncher** via `AltLauncher.exe` or command-line.
-2. The script will process the configuration, registry settings, and profile data.
-3. If necessary, it will back up files before launching the game.
-4. The game launches, and AltLauncher monitors its process.
-5. Once the game closes, AltLauncher restores settings and exits gracefully.

 ## Auto-Updater
 AltLauncher comes with an auto-updater program that can act as a drop-in replacement for AltLauncher.
 It will automatically update AltLauncher to the latest version before execution.
 If you wish to use as a drop-in replacement, just update your shortcut/launcher to launch `AltLauncher.Updater.exe` instead of `AltLauncher.exe`